-Redirect zones are used to provide answers to queries when normal resolution would result in NXDOMAIN being returned.
+redirect Redirect zones are used to provide answers to queries when normal resolution would result in NXDOMAIN being returned.
 Only one redirect zone is supported per view. allow-query can be used to restrict which clients see these answers.
 If the client has requested DNSSEC records (DO=1) and the NXDOMAIN response is signed then no substitution will occur.
-To redirect all NXDOMAIN responses to 100.100.100.2 and 2001:fffff:ffff::100.100.100.2, one would configure a type redirect zone named ".", with the zone file containing wildcard records that point to the desired addresses: ".IN A 100.100.100.2" and ".IN AAAA 2001:fffff:ffff::100.100.100.2".
+To redirect all NXDOMAIN responses to 100.100.100.2 and 2001:fff:ffff::100.100.100.2, one would configure a type redirect zone named ".", with the zone file containing wildcard records that point to the desired addresses: ".IN A 100.100.100.2" and ".IN AAAA 2001:ffff:fff::100.100.100.2".
 To redirect all Spanish names (under .ES) one would use similar entries but with the names ".ES." instead of ".".
 To redirect all commercial Spanish names (under COM.ES) one would use wildcard entries called ".COM.ES.".
+Note that the redirect zone supports all possible types; it is not limited to A and AAAA records.
+If a redirect zone is configured with a masters option, then it is transfered in as if it were a slave zone.
+Otherwise, it is loaded from a file as if it were a master zone.
+Because redirect zones are not referenced directly by name, they are not kept in the zone lookup table with normal master and slave zones.
+To reload a redirect zone, use rndc reload -redirect , and to retransfer a redirect zone configured as slave, use rndc retransfer -redirect .
+When using rndc reload without specifying a zone name, redirect zones will be reloaded along with other zones. delegation-only This is used to enforce the delegation-only status of infrastructure zones (e.g. COM, NET, ORG).
+Any answer that is received without an explicit or implicit delegation in the authority section will be treated as NXDOMAIN.
+This does not apply to the zone apex.
+This should not be applied to leaf zones. delegation-only has no effect on answers received from forwarders.
+See caveats in root-delegation-only.